-MONTREAL – The Montreal Alouettes announced on Friday that Bruce Read has been named the club’s Special Teams Coordinator for this upcoming season.
+MONTREAL – On Friday, the Alouettes named Bruce Read as the Special Teams Coordinator for this season.

 Read comes to the Alouettes with over 30 years of football coaching experience in the NFL and NCAA.
 He has dedicated his entire coaching career to special teams, having coached that position exclusively throughout the years.

-During the last two seasons, Read was the Special Teams Coordinator for the University of Nebraska Cornhuskers, where his protégé Sam Foltz was selected the 2015 punter of the year in the Big Ten Conference.
+Read was the special teams coordinator for the University of Nebraska Cornhuskers for the past two seasons.
+Also, his protégé Sam Foltz was named the 2015 Punter of the Year in the Big Ten Conference.
 That same year, his placekicker Drew Brown made 21 field goals, the second-highest total in Nebraska history.
 Also, the kickoff coverage team finished among the top 25 in the nation.

-Before joining the Cornhuskers, the 55-year-old coach was the Special Teams Coordinator for the Oregon State University Beavers from 2009 to 2014.
+Before joining the Cornhuskers, he was the Special Teams Coordinator for Oregon State University from 2009 to 2014.
 During his third stint there, he saw his returner and former Alouette James Rodgers set a new school record in 2011 with 6,377 all-purpose yards, including 2,385 return yards.